herbie-fp/herbie/README.md

 ### Installing from the Racket package index

 Use this method for installing Herbie if Rust is not on your system.
-This method requires Racket 8.0 or later, and supports
-    Windows, macOS, and Linux on x86-64 architectures.
+Installing via the Racket package index requires Racket 8.0 or later and supports Windows, macOS, and Linux on x86-64 architectures.

 Install Racket from [here](https://download.racket-lang.org/).
 Install Herbie with: